AengusDavies/Learning-Journal/README8.md

 Video:
 _Q1: What is one benefit of keeping software up-to-date?_
+- It allows for software compatability.

 _Q2: What is a threat actor known to search for on a compromised system?_
+- Access to a computer system.

 _Q3: What is one reason as to why a software manufacturer would send an update to a device?_
+- One reason would be to maintain device security.

 # Career/Employability/Learning Insights
 **What was learned from the experiment:**
+As determined from this experiment, the written website content offered a higher quantity of information, with greater detail and accuracy given to the answers, relative to the content of both mediums.

+**What would be done differently if the experiment were to be repeated:**